tenfinney/dao/README.md

 ## Getting Started

-Currently people interested on participation in the governance of the DAO can obtain tokens by funding a portion of the project (Seed Funders) or by building towards the project's objectives (Seed builders).
+Currently, people and entities interested on participating in the governance of the DAO can obtain `W3API` governance tokens by either *funding* a portion of the project (and becoming a "Seed Funder") or *building* towards the project's objectives (and becoming a "Seed builder").

+Below you'll find more detail on both possibilities:

 ### Seed Funder

->INSERT A QUICK INTRO ABOUT SEED FUNDERS HERE
+> In the Web3APi DAO, **Seed funders** are people, organizations, DAOs, and other entities which would like to support the development of the Web3API technology while also having voting power on the DAO during its early stages.
+It's important to note that *Seed Funders have to be approved by existing DAO members* before receiving any `W3API` tokens and voting power in the DAO.

-To become a *Seed Funder*:
+To become a *Seed Funder* follow these steps:

-0. Understand the DAO's tokenomics detailed in the **Token Distribution** section below.
+0. Understand the DAO's tokenomics detailed in the [**Token Distribution**](#token-distribution) section below.
 1. Go to the [DAO's Token Request App](https://client.aragon.org/#/w3api/0x9bb4ea752a3096104c7765ad318b0f9cabaaf95f/).
 2. Click **New Request** in the top right corner.
 3. In **Offered Amount** enter the amount you would like to contribute (DAI, USDC, USDT, or TUSD).
 4. In **Requested Amount** enter the amount of `W3API` you'd like to receive.
 This can be calculated by dividing the **Offer Amount** by the seed price of $250.
 5. Press **Create Request** to initiate the proposal and deposit your funds.
-6. Email **web3api@dorg.tech** with subject line 'Token Request' and the following info:
+6. Email [**web3api@dorg.tech**](mailto:web3api@dorg.tech) with subject line 'Token Request' and the following info:
    - Name
    - ETH Address
    - Brief background on who you are and what strategic value you bring to the project